phamnghia/vultr-kube-setup/readme.md

 ### Prerequisite
 * Terraform
-* 2 VMs that added ssh public key.
+* 2 Centos VMs which added your ssh public key.
 One master and one client node

 ### Installation
 * Step 1: create file ```env.auto.tfvars``` with those variables: